reachvivek/Skyfall/README.md

 ### Solution

-A Full Stack Solution (includes Chrome Extension and a Mobile App) with the following functionalities:
+A Full Stack Solution (includes Chrome Extension and a Mobile App) with the following components:
 1. Backend Application with Swagger UI (Complete Backend).
-2. Frontend Web App using NextJs (Skyfall Web).
+2. Frontend Web App using NextJs (Skyfall Interface).
 3. Skyfall - Mobile Application (using Native Coding in Android Studio).
 5. Chrome Extension - For Cross Platform Suppor (Syncs/Autofills/Suggests Secure Creds).